A little sampler of the hundreds of people who played XyloVan at Burning Man, 2014.

+Just a quick one – these are the gongs we made for our Indiegogo supporters, all engraved and ready for their fittings.
+It’s not too late to get one of your own!
 A $150 donation to our big Burning Man project nets you a hand-engraved gong with your slogan Or inspirational quote of choice, a dowel chime, machined aluminum block pendant and slice pendant, crew patch and sticker.
 Just Paypal us at email@example.com and tell us your inscription in the comment field and we’ll get right to work on it for you!
 Thanks so much to all our gong-level Indiegogo supporters!

 Check out the demo video!

 At last, halleluia and w00h00!!

 Oscar and the crew at JP pulled off the heads of our brutish 7.5-liter V8, machined them, and reinstalled them with fresh gaskets.
 They rebuilt the front end, with brand-new kingpins and bushings, a rebuilt steering box and repairs to a leaking steering pump.
 They replaced much of the faulty ignition system (coil, alternator and battery).
 And they replaced belts and hoses all around.

 Less than $2300 later, XyloVan runs like a champ, steers like a fine sailboat (c’mon, it’s still a 25-foot-long 15-passenger van!), stops when it’s told and promises to carry us wherever we want to take it.